DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 And to be honest I think manga got her right, she also looks a bit older in manga thanks to that.

 She was tall as average adult man.
-Despite her stature, from this short distance, even if Kay would jump <span title="As if starts fight, not what you thought :P">on her</span>, she would immediately react...
+Despite her stature, from this short distance, even if Kai would jump <span title="As if starts fight, not what you thought :P">on her</span>, she would immediately react...
 Or that was his impression from her sharp appearance.

 "We're heading to the office where we had meeting today.